-Cayman Islands Economic Substance Requirements - 'Relevant Activity' of 'Intellectual Property Business'
+Cayman Islands Economic Substance Requirements - Relevant Activity of Intellectual Property Business

-For general background on The International Tax Co-operation (Economic Substance) Law, 2018 (as amended by relevant regulations, the "Economic Substance Law"), the related Guidance on Economic Substance for Geographically Mobile Activities (the "Guidance") and for the meaning of 'relevant entity', please click here.
+For general background on The International Tax Co-operation (Economic Substance) Law (2020 Revision) (as amended by relevant regulations, the "Economic Substance Law"), the related Guidance on Economic Substance for Geographically Mobile Activities (the "Guidance") and for the meaning of 'relevant entity', please refer to our main update1.

-This update assumes that an entity has already been determined to be a 'relevant entity' under the Economic Substance Law and that the 'relevant entity' is now considering whether it is carrying on one of the nine categories of geographically mobile 'relevant activities' - in particular, under the 'intellectual property business' category.
+This update assumes that an entity has already been determined to be a relevant entity under the Economic Substance Law and that the relevant entity is now considering whether it is carrying on one of the nine categories of geographically mobile 'relevant activities' - in particular, under the 'intellectual property business' category.

-What is 'intellectual property business'?
+What is intellectual property business?